realmarcin/MAK/README.md

 cd MAK_build/
 source antbuild_git.sh
 ```
-- JRI.jar (the easiest way is by installing the rJava R package, e.g.
+- Install the Java to R Interface (JRI) -- the easiest way is by installing the rJava R package, e.g.
 ```
 install.packages("rJava")
 ```